Essential Restaurant Phrases in French

 In places like Spain, people who serve food for a living are always called meseros, regardless of whether they work in a coffee house, in a pub, or in a fancy restaurant.
 In France, the people who work in a restaurant have specific titles and roles.

-Here are some common French words for waiters and other restaurant staff:
+Before moving on to some essential restaurant phrases in French, here are some common French words for waiters and other restaurant staff:

 Le garçon de café